 The closing of buffets was a knee-jerk reaction, and one that we agreed with at the time, the virus was very new and little known, anything at that stage to slow the spread was positive.
 But when planning a re-opening there is no inherent reason Buffets are any less safe than any other eatery!

-Of-Course we hate to jump on the internet expert bandwagon and claim to be virologist or worse still know more than the public health experts, we don’t.
+Of-Course we hate to jump on the internet expert bandwagon and claim to be virologists or worse still, know more than the public health experts, we don’t.
 But that is the thing.
 This will be in the hands of the public health experts and virologists and when The Buffets submit re-opening plans then there is no scientific reason they cannot resume, and we trust the experts will see this and grant the licenses, if we are incorrect, they will see that too and keep them closed.